OpenBB-finance/OpenBB/README.md

 Then please submit an issue so that we can address why that was not imported.

+Please note that the package `pmdarima` needs to installed through `pip install` and not through `conda install`.

 ### Update Terminal

 The terminal is constantly being updated with new features and bug fixes, hence, for your terminal to be updaate, you can run: